TDuffinNTU/TDuffinNTU.github.io/content/posts/project-3ds/index.md

 With univesity being an absolute slog on my mental health at this point, I was struggling to keep up appearances in seminars.
 As such, when it came to this project, I had to keep things as simple as I could whilst I crammed everything else in last minute.

 # The Models
+The vague theme I had at the time was "plants".
+I enjoyed the seminars I had with making some pretty snazzy

 # Conclusion